devttys0/yaffshiv/README.md

 ========

 * List and/or extract regular files, folders, symlinks, hard links, and special device files
-* Automatic detection of YAFFS build parameters (page size, spare size, endianess, etc)
+* Automatic detection and/or brute force of YAFFS build parameters (page size, spare size, endianess, etc)
 * Support for both big and little endian YAFFS file systems
 * Compatible with both Python2 and Python3